sujanshahi050/Data-Science-Projects/Data Science Blog/README.md

 # Business Understanding

-With the prevalence of AirBnb around the world, I wanted to see how AirBnb properties near Boston Logan International Airport are doing.
+With prevalence of AirBnb around the world, I wanted to see how AirBnb properties near Boston Logan International Airport are doing.
 To do so, I came up with three questions:

     1) How have people rated on locations to those properties closer from the airport?